 Black Ice Comics & Books

 You can head over to Black Ice Comics & Books for a relaxing comic shop with a wide range of comics, a curated selection of books, beverages, or ice cream.
-There is a dining space with a few select tables and chairs surrounding an electric fireplace.
+Find a good read for your Keweenaw adventures, and during the summer, enjoy your ice cream Shelden Avenue-side at their outdoor seating!

 The Well Read Racoon

-The Well Read Racoon is a bookstore that just reopened with a brand new hang-out spot!
+The Well Read Racoon is an independent bookstore located right in Downtown Houghton with an eclectic assortment of books and a cool vibe!
 You can find select community events, book signings, and live readings here.
 Visit their Facebook Page for events and updates.

 Cyberia